 70% of public APIs are REST APIs.
 It is believed and proven that REST APIs offer more flexibility, a better learning curve, and work directly from an HTTP URL rather than relying on XML.

-How does rest APIs work?
+How do rest APIs work?

-At their simplest form, REST APIs for web services usually involve the subsequent parties:
+In their simplest form, REST APIs for web services usually involve the subsequent parties:

 - Your web-based, API-enabled application

 - Remote server